pmd/pmd/docs/pages/pmd/userdocs/extending/writing_pmd_rules.md

 author: Tom Copeland <tomcopeland@users.sourceforge.net>
 ---

+{% include warning.html content="This is going away" %}

 # How to write a PMD rule

 Writing PMD rules is cool because you don’t have to wait for us to get around to implementing feature requests.